root-project/root/README/ReleaseNotes/v640/index.md

 ## Python Interface

 ROOT dropped support for Python 3.9, meaning ROOT now requires at least Python 3.10.

+### Changed ownership policy for non-`const` pointer member function parameters

+If you have a member function taking a raw pointer, like `MyClass::foo(T *obj)`, calling such method on a Python object `my_instance` of type `MyClass` would assume that the memory ownership of `obj` transfers to `my_instance`.

+However, this resulted in many memory leaks, since many functions with such a signature actually don't take ownership of the object.

+Now, the Python interface of ROOT will not make this assumption anymore.
+Because of this change, some double-deletes or dangling references on the C++ side might creep up in your scripts.
+These need to be fixed by properly managing object lifetime.

+A dangling references on the C++ side is a reference or pointer that refers to an object that the Python side has already deleted.
+Possible remedies:

+  1. Assigning the object to a Python variable that lives at least as long as the C++ reference to keep the pointed-to object alive
+  2. If the C++ reference comes from a non-owning collection, like a default-constructed **TCollection** (e.g. a **TList**), you can also transfer the ownership to the C++ side explicitly by calling `coll.SetOwner(True)` or migrate to another owning collection type like `std::vector<unique_ptr<T>>`.
+In the general case of owning collections, you will have to relinquish ownership on the Python side with `ROOT.SetOwnership(obj, False)`.

+**Note:** **TCollection**-derived classes are Pythonized such that when an object is added to an owning collection with `TCollection::Add()`, the Python ownership is still dropped automatically.
+If you see other places where ROOT can benefit from this Pythonization, please report them in a GitHub issue.
+You can also [Pythonize classes](https://root.cern/doc/master/group__Pythonizations.html) from outside ROOT if needed.

+The double-delete problems can be fixed in a similar ways, but this time it's not necessary to make sure that the object is owned by C++.
+It there was a double-delete, that means the object was owned by C++ already.
+So the possible solutions are:

+  1. Dropping the ownership on the Python side with `ROOT.SetOwnership(obj, False)`
+  3. Pythonizing the member function that drops the ownership on the Python side, like the **TCollection** Pythonization explained above

+**Important:** You can change back to the old policy by calling `ROOT.SetHeuristicMemoryPolicy(True)` after importing ROOT, but this should be only used for debugging purposes and this function might be **removed in ROOT 6.42**!

 ## Command-line utilities